SvenTiigi/STLocationRequest/README.md

 <img width=200 src="./Preview/STLocationRequest_Red.jpg" alt="STLocationRequest" title="STLocationRequest">
 </p>

-Also you can apply to the `STLocationRequestDelegate` to get notified if the user has authorized or denied the Location Services, tapped the _Not-Now_ Button or if the `STLocationRequestController` did presented.
+Also you can apply to the `STLocationRequestDelegate` to get notified if the user has authorized or denied the location services, tapped the _Not-Now_ Button or if the `STLocationRequestController` did presented.

 ```swift